 What about Windscribe’s jurisdiction: Does it matter?

 Windscribe’s stance on responding to information requests is a good sign.
-But it’s worth remembering that the VPN is based in Canada – one of the so-called 5 eyes countries.
+But it’s worth remembering that the VPN is based in Canada – one of the so-called Five Eyes countries.

 Moreover, Canada’s intelligence agencies have a track record of expanding their metadata collection processes without seeking authorization or informing citizens.